 - 1. Shoe regulations have been clarified from previous years.
 Any running/athletic shoes of any kind, to include toe shoes, are authorized for all running/athletic events.
 Metal spikes of any kind are prohibited. - 2.
 Teams will bring their own baton.
 The baton shall be of approximate standard track & field size and weight.
 Batons shall not be tossed.
 The baton must be passed to the following runner within the 10-yard passing zone.
 A dropped baton may be picked up by any runner without penalty and no additional dropped baton penalty will be enforced the delay in retrieving the baton has been deemed the penalty. - 5.
 Cadets will run in one of several heats.
-Each heat will contain from 3 to 7 teams.
+Each heat will contain from 6 to 8 teams.
 Each runner may only run one time per race.
 Any team failing to finish the race with possession of the baton by the last runner will receive zero points. - 6.
-A staggered "lane-based" start will be in use for the Shuttle Relay only with an angled steeplechase start for Oval Relay.
+A "lane-based" start and run will be in use for the Shuttle Relay.
 All competitors within a heat will start together utilizing an unassisted start at a single start/finish line. - 7.
 All timed events will desire a clean start.
-If one or two teams jump across the start line early, a minimum 5- second "false start penalty" will be assessed to those teams.
+If one or two teams jump across the start line early, a minimum 5-second "false start penalty" will be assessed to those teams.
 No re-start will occur. - 8.
-Time Penalties (assessed on a per occurrence basis) are as follows: - o MIMUMUM 5-SECOND PENALTY INFRACTIONS: False Start; Interference or Breaking Lane Boundary; Throwing a Baton, Failure to Pass the Baton within the Baton Passing Zone.
-These are minimum penalties.
+Time Penalties (assessed on a per occurrence basis) are as follows: - o 5-SECOND PENALTIES will be maintained for all minor race infractions.
+These include but not limited to: false start; minor interference, breaking inside track boundary; failure to pass the baton within the Passing Zone.
 Additional time penalties may be added at the discretion of the Area Manager should they believe the team gained an unfair advantage through the violation more than the penalty imposed. - 9.
-After a baton pass, ENSURE your completed runner does not wander into the running path of a trailing team.
-Doing so may cost your team a minimum 5-point interference penalty.
-A team which is SEVERELY impeded by interference (i.e., runner knocked to the ground, etc.) MAY have their total time subjectively modified to reflect a non-impeded finish time OR may be allowed to immediately re-run their relay.
-This decision is not subject to review/protest and is SOLELY AT THE DISCRETION of the track officials. - 10.
+After a baton pass, ENSURE your completed runner does not wander into the running path of another team.
+Doing so may cost your team a minimum 5-second interference penalty.
+A team which is SEVERELY impeded by interference (i.e., runner knocked to the ground, etc.) MAY have other remedies imposed.
+This decision is not subject to review/protest and is SOLELY at the discretion of the track officials. - 10.
 The position of any runner will be based on their point of contact with the ground.
-Therefore, a runner will be considered within the passing zone if the ONLY contact with the ground is occurring inside the passing zone even if the runner reaches out of the zone to acquire the baton. - 11.
+Therefore, a runner will be considered within the passing zone if the ONLY contact with the ground is occurring inside the passing zone even if the runner reaches out of the zone to acquire the baton.
+A baton may not be THROWN, it must be passed only. - 11.
 No participant may leave the track in any manner.
 Any cadet doing so may cause his team to be penalized up to a disqualification for egregious violations. - 12.
 The last runner in both relay events will wear a pull-over vest that will denote them as the final runner for their school.
 This will assist in getting the correct time and to ensure all 16 runners have participated. - 13.
 Please ensure your non-racing cadets DO NOT pace their racing cadets in any manner (i.e., running along with them generally to shout encouragement).
 This is an illegal action and highly subjective to penalize but it has been penalized in the past.
 PLEASE don't let this happen to your team! - 14.
 Teams are encouraged to post their guidon flag, school banners, school mascots or other reasonable displays in the grass near the competition site during all Athletic Phase Events to display to everyone who is competing SHOW YOUR SCHOOL SPIRIT!